-Zwift rolled out a Drops Multiplier game for the Pace Partners in the last significant update, and now that the Pace Partners are live again we’ve had a few test rides to figure the game out.
-Here’s how it works…
+Zwift rolled out a Drops Multiplier game for Pace Partners in the September 2020 update, Here’s how it works…

 Stay with Pace Partner